Learnability Window in Gated Recurrent Neural Networks: Learnability under heavy-tailed fluctuations

-\paragraph{(ii) The tail index $\alpha$ governs statistical efficiency.} The concentration exponent $\kappa_\alpha=\alpha/(\alpha-1)$ quantifies how rapidly noise averages out when statistics are aggregated across independent sequences.
-For Gaussian fluctuations ($\alpha=2$), one recovers the familiar concentration rate $N^{-1/2}$; for $\alpha<2$, the slower rate $N^{-1/\kappa_\alpha}=N^{-(1-1/\alpha)}$ substantially weakens the effective signal-to-noise ratio.
-Thus, even for identical gating geometry and identical envelopes $f(\ell)$, smaller values of~$\alpha$ increase $\kappa_\alpha$, compress the learnability window, and raise the number of samples required for reliable detection.
+\paragraph{(ii) The tail index $\alpha$ governs statistical efficiency.} The concentration exponent $\kappa_\alpha$ \eqref{eq:kappa_alpha_def} quantifies how rapidly noise averages out when statistics are aggregated across independent sequences.
+For Gaussian fluctuations ($\alpha=2$), one recovers the familiar concentration rate $N^{-1/2}$; for $\alpha<2$, the slower rate $N^{-1/\kappa_\alpha}=N^{-(1-1/\alpha)}$ substantially weakens the effective SNR.
+Thus, isolating the concentration effect by holding the envelope $f(\ell)$ and the lag-dependent noise scale fixed, smaller values of $\alpha$ increase $\kappa_\alpha$, compress the learnability window $\mathcal{H}_N$, and increase the number of samples $N$ required for reliable detection.

-Importantly, this dependence implies that the effective scaling regime is determined jointly by the envelope $f(\ell)$ and the noise statistics, rather than by architectural structure alone.

-\paragraph{(iii) Architectural and training implications.} Architectures that permit slowly decaying envelopes are intrinsically capable of supporting long-range learnability under heavy-tailed noise.
-At the same time, such behavior is not guaranteed by architecture alone: training dynamics and noise statistics determine which decay regime is effectively realized.
-Conversely, training methods that reduce the impact of heavy-tailed fluctuations, such as clipping, normalization, or stabilizing adaptive optimizers, effectively increase~$\alpha$, thereby reducing $\kappa_\alpha$ and improving statistical efficiency without altering model capacity.
+\paragraph{(iii) Architectural and training implications.} The effective scaling regime is jointly determined by the envelope $f(\ell)$ and noise statistics, rather than defined a priori by architectural and optimizer-specific details.
+Architectures that permit slowly decaying envelopes are, in principle, better positioned to support long-range learnability under adverse noise statistics.
+However, the training dynamics and the realized noise regime jointly determine which decay profile is effectively stabilized in practice.
+Consequently, optimization choices that alter fluctuation structure or stabilize training can improve learnability either by modifying the realized envelope, by changing the effective noise scale, or by shifting the effective tail behavior of the aggregated statistic.

-\paragraph{(iv) Vanishing learnability as an information-theoretic obstruction.} The learnability window $\mathcal H_N$ may vanish identically for certain architectures, meaning that $\mathcal H_N=0$ for all finite $N$.
-In this case, the envelope $f(\ell)$ falls below the statistical detectability threshold for every $\ell\ge1$, and the corresponding sample complexity $N(\ell)$ diverges.
-This does not reflect an optimization failure or insufficient data, but an \emph{information-theoretic obstruction}: the transported gradients carry no statistically usable signal at nonzero lags.
-Equivalently, the KL divergence between the detection and non-detection models vanishes, so no estimator can reliably distinguish the two hypotheses regardless of sample size.
+\paragraph{(iv) Vanishing learnability as a statistical obstruction.} In the limiting case where the effective lag signal vanishes identically at all nonzero lags, the learnability window collapses: $\mathcal H_N=0$ for all finite $N$.
+Equivalently, $\Delta(\ell)=0$ and hence the standardized separation $d_N(\ell)$ in Eq.~\eqref{eq:normalized_separation} is zero for every sample size.
+The two location models are then identical, the Bayes error remains $1/2$, and no decision rule can distinguish the two hypotheses better than chance.
+This is not an optimization failure or a data limitation, but an \emph{statistical obstruction}: the transported gradients carry no statistically usable signal at nonzero lags.